Location

 Connecting Zanzibar to East Africa

-As it stands, the Passenger and RoRo Ferry Terminal sees 3 million passengers per year - and is projected to increase by 200% within the next decade.
-With many locals, workers from the mainland and other islands, dependent on the ferry for connection, the improved port would be a major quality of life improvement for many.
-In addition to this, an upgraded ferry terminal in Zanzibar would:
+Currently the Passenger and RoRo Ferry Terminal at Malindi sees 3 million passengers per year - and is projected to increase by 200% within the next decade.
+Locals, workers, and tourists alike depend on the ferry for connection to mainland Tanzania and the extended East Africa Region, thus the improved port would be a major quality of life improvement for the citizens of Zanzibar, as well as providing an economic boost.

 • Easier and more convenient travel for tourists would lead to increased tourism revenue and job creation.